-If the optional Dolby E decoders are installed, an extra level of patching is required to assign decoders to the AES pairs that have been decoded from the SDI streams.
+If optional Dolby E decoders can be fitted and are installed, an extra level of patching is required to assign decoders to the AES pairs that have been decoded from the SDI streams.

 Select the incoming AES pair carrying the encoded signal, choose an available Dolby E decoder and select PATCH.
 Dolby E can carry up to 8 legs of audio per AES pair so each Dolby decoder extracts four pairs of signals.